Christ Church offers daily, weekly, and seasonal opportunities for worship:

 Holy Communion (Eucharist):

-9:15 am – Christ Church (Frederica Rd.) - This is generally a Rite II service, however Rite I is used on special occasions and Holy Days.
+9:15 am – Christ Church (Frederica Rd.) - Holy Eucharist, generally a Rite II service, however Rite I is used on special occasions and Holy Days.

-9:15 am - Christ Church Parish House (Frederica Rd.) - Worship in the bright and spacious Great Hall of the Parish House.
+9:15 am - Christ Church Parish House (Frederica Rd.) - Holy Eucharist Rite II - Worship in the bright and spacious Great Hall of the Parish House.
+(This service is on hiatus during Advent.)

 9:15 am - Kidurgy at Christ Church (Frederica Rd.) - Our Liturgy of the Word for young children.